Kowsalyasp/parentkarafmodule/sql readme.md

 A BundleEvent listener When a BundleEvent is fired, it is asynchronously delivered to a BundleListener.
 BundleListeners are called with a BundleEvent object when a bundle has been installed, resolved, started, stopped, updated, unresolved, or uninstalled.

 # SQLDevListener:
-Utilizing the bundle lifecycle, it will perform actions like metadata parsing, etc. The class explains the loading, processing, updating, and populating of the meta and data XML files.
-Make use of this.
+Utilizing the bundle lifecycle, it will perform actions like metadata parsing, etc. SQLDevListener explains the loading, processing, updating, and populating of the meta and data XML files.
 It notes the bundle history record.
 We can see this in snapshots of our system.
-Hang on to the bundle history, which compares both the existing XML files and the current XML file to upload the data into the database.
+The MetaDataParser compares the existing XML file and the current XML file to update the data in the database.

 # Database Configuration File:
-In the karaf folder, create the **configuration folder** which stores and loads all the configuration files like database connectivity, cache server, and the webserver.
+In the karaf folder, need to create a folder named conf which should contain all the configuration files like database connectivity, cache server, and the webserver.

 For database connection:
     create the `configuration source file` with a name `database.pgsql` with extension `cfg` (eg: database.pgsql.cfg)

 A configuration file is a properties file containing key/value pairs:

  The cfg file provides a set of commands to manage the configuration.
 **property = value**

 You can add your initial configuration directly in the file.
 To get the database service, mention the following mandatory properties in the given format.

-The database name should be `TLC`(capitalized) and create the database with the same name in the database.
+Set the database name as you prefer and create the database with the same name in the database.
 > database.name = TLC

-To get the database server connection to mention the port number as follow: `localhost: port number.
+To get the database server connection to mention the port number as follow:
 > database.server = localhost:5432

-A default username and password that is connected to the database( hosting-DB ).
+A default username and password that is connected to the database.
 > database.username = *****

 > database.password = *****

-This property helps to get the environment and the mode to be `enabled` if it is true; otherwise, if it is false, it won't connect with the database.
+This property helps to get the environment and to enable the development mode when it tends to be `true` otherwise, it won't connect with the database.
 > development.mode.enabled = true

 Additionally, we can use the following properties to mention the pool size